Backflow Prevention & Testing in Manchester, NH

 If your property has a backflow prevention system in place, annual testing is required to ensure that your property remains in compliance with municipal regulations.

-Schedule your annual backflow test with our certified backflow prevention experts from LHR Plumbing and Heating.
-We can help you with backflow testing, installation, replacement, and repair in Manchester, NH or surrounding areas in southern New Hampshire.
+Schedule your annual backflow test with LHR Plumbing and Heating's certified Backflow Prevention Manchester, NH experts.
+We can help you with backflow testing, installation, replacement, and repair in Manchester, NH, or surrounding areas in southern New Hampshire.